 Reginald Madison (b.
-1941, Chicago, IL) is a painter and sculptor.
-In his early years, Madison was greatly influenced by his parents’ love of jazz and the stories they told of seeing Sun-Ra at the legendary Club DeLisa on Chicago’s south side, and by the family’s frequent trips to the Art Institute of Chicago and the Museum of Contemporary Art Chicago.
-In 1970, Madison was invited to participate in an art show that helped to establish him in the emerging arts scene in Chicago, and he went on to travel and study art independently in Paris, Venice, and Copenhagen.
-He was represented by Phyllis Kind Gallery, NYC after moving to Western Massachusetts in the 1970’s.
-His work has been exhibited at the Art Institute of Chicago, Historic Hudson Hall, the Ace Hotel Chicago, SEPTEMBER Gallery, and CR10 Arts, among others.
-Madison’s work has been covered by Chronogram, Medium, The New York Times, Times Union, Upstate Diary, and Whitehot Magazine.
-In 2020 Madison curated Art & Soul, an exhibition at Historic Hudson Hall that included the work of David Hammons and Tschabalala Self, among others.
+1941, Chicago, IL) is an American painter and sculptor who came to prominence in the emergent art scene of the Black Arts Movement in Chicago (1965 -1975).
+Self-taught, he has studied art independently in Paris, Venice, and Copenhagen.
+After moving to Western Massachusetts in the 1970’s, Madison was represented by Phyllis Kind Gallery.
+Madison’s work has been exhibited at the experimental art center Art & Soul (1969), 57th Street Art Fair, Phyllis Kind Gallery, NYC (1975 - 2009), Ace Hotel Chicago, Smart Museum of Art at University of Chicago (2018), SEPTEMBER Gallery, Historic Hudson Hall, CR10 Arts, False Flag Gallery, Rachel Uffner Gallery, among others.
+Madison’s work has been featured in The New York Times, Times Union, Upstate Diary, and Whitehot Magazine.
+In 2020, Madison curated Art & Soul, an exhibition at Historic Hudson Hall that included the work by David Hammons and Tschabalala Self.
 He organizes Melodius Thunk, a Jazz Music Festival in Hudson, NY.
 Madison is a 2021 recipient of the NEA Artist Residency at Basilica Hudson.
-His work has recently been acquired by the Beth Rudin DeWoody Collection and The Baltimore Museum of Art.
+His work is in the collection of Beth Rudin DeWoody, Vinny Dotolo and Michael Sherman, Museum at UC Santa Barbara, and The Baltimore Museum of Art.
 Madison currently lives and works in Hudson, NY.